kyverno/KDP/proposals/resource_cache.md

 Users can manage which resources to cache by creating a new custom resource called `ContextEntry` provided by Kyverno.
 This will decouple the creation and usage of a cache entry.

 A `ContextEntry` will be of two types:
-1. `Resource`: A resource is a kubernetes resrouce that should be cached, to create a `ContextEntry` of resource type, following resource should be created:
+1. `Resource`: A resource is a Kubernetes resource that should be cached, to create a `ContextEntry` of resource type, the following resource should be created:

 ```yaml
 apiVersion: kyverno.io/v2alpha1